-SLU has a couple of smaller vessels for research purposes.
+SLU has a several smaller vessels for research purposes.
 These are managed by SLU’s Department of Aquatic Resources.
 One of the vessels, R/V Asterix, can be rented.

 Used primarily in the large lakes of Sweden.
 R/V Asterix is equipped for scientific echo sounding, trawling and gill net fishing.
 The vessel can also serve as a platform for other field activities.